-Cross The Line spoke to PSG midfielder, Lucas Moura.
+Cross The Line spoke to Tottenham winger, Lucas Moura.
 Hotly tipped as one of the brightest talents in Europe, the Brazilian speaks about why his relationship with Christ is at the forefront of his life.

 What was life like growing up in Brazil as a young lad?

 My life as a child was quite disrupted, let’s say.
 I did have a very good childhood and I enjoyed my childhood a lot.
 I was playing a lot of football and that meant that it also ended a little early because I left home very young, but whilst I was at home, I lived with my parents in my family’s house which I enjoyed a lot.When I was 13-years-old I had to leave home, I went to live in a training centre in Sao Paulo.
 It was a very good childhood that I have several memories that I remember very fondly despite being in a difficult neighbourhood where I lived in the middle of.
 There were many things that went on outside in our streets that were very wrong: drugs, crime, but I was able to enjoy being a kid so much and never got involved with anything like this.
 I often thank God and my parents for the education I had as well.

 Who was your footballing role model?

 To be honest, I never really had a specific player who aspired to be like.
 I grew up seeing several players of great quality, I always say that my idol was Zinedine Zidane for the quality he had with the ball, he played with such elegance, he was a guy I really liked watch and see play.
 For me, I admired him but not so that I was inspired by it but because myself and him have such totally different characteristics.
 I always wanted to make my own style, use my main features and use my quality and God given gifts that he gave me.
 As well as Zidane, I also loved to watch the likes of Ronaldinho and Ronaldo when I was growing up.

 Playing for Sao Paulo, your boyhood club, was that a dream come true for you?